kferris10/Ch3-TWA-act/index.md

 ---
 ## Interaction Model for Tennis Ball Data

-We'll start by fitting a model with ans interaction and testing to see if the interaction is needed.
+We'll start by fitting a model with an interaction and testing to see if the interaction is needed.
 The interaction model is:

 $y_{ijk} = \alpha + \tau_j + \gamma_k + \omega_{jk} + \epsilon_{ijk}$